Folding Tetra-Pack carton (e.g. milk)

 Variant3

 It Is possible to make a folding similar to Variant 2 WITHOUT opening the top in step 1, instead start with step 2, from the middle, but additionally press the top down ‘like a roof’. while spreading the sides.
 One drawback of this variant, is that it is not as suitable for ‘completely’ emptying.
 And it only works if the height is slightly less than three times the width.
 So it won’t work for the stumpier versions common in Denmark for ½l and ¼l.
+BUT for those with a spout guaranteed no dripping.
+So you could safely put it in a back if you have had a pick-nick.

 It can be a little hard to get one thick end squeezed under the other in step 4, so not for very weak hands…